 How to make your visit even more memorable

 Caves are fun!
 When you set out to explore the caves, you are exploring a rare environment.
-Either you are descending deep into the ground or are looking to explore sea caves, make sure you use all your senses to make your visit even more memorable.
+Whether you are descending deep into the ground or are looking to explore sea caves, make sure you use all your senses to make your visit even more memorable.

 Firstly, slowly walk into the cave to allow our eyes to become accustomed to the sudden dark and then start exploring.